mairalira/MASSTER/README.md

 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │
 ├── reports             <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures         <- Generated graphics and figures to be used in reporting
+|   └── active_learning <- Generated results for active-learning module
+│
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`